-- The loan that is taken for the purchase of an electric vehicle must be taken from a financial institution or an NBFC.
+- The electric vehicle loan must be taken from a financial institution or an NBFC.

-- A deduction can be claimed on the loan for the purchase of 2 wheeler as well as 4 wheeler.
+- The taxpayer can claim a deduction on the loan for the purchase of a 2-wheeler as well as a 4-wheeler.

-- Interest that is allowed under this section can not be offered in any other section.
+- The interest which is allowable for deduction under this section can not be offered in any other section.

-An individual taxpayer can claim interest on a loan of an electric vehicle of up to INR 1.5 lacs u/s 80EEB.
+An individual taxpayer can claim interest on a loan of an electric vehicle of up to INR 1.5 lacs under section 80EEB.
 Individual taxpayers must also make sure to have all the necessary documents when filing an income tax return.
-This deduction is available for all years where interest on the loan is paid.
+This deduction is available for all years till the loan repayment continues.

-However, if the electric vehicle is used for the purpose of business, the vehicle should be reported as an asset, the loan should be reported as a liability and the interest on the loan can be claimed as a business expense irrespective of the amount.
-Additionally, you can also claim depreciation as a business expense on the asset.
-It is to be noted that in order to claim the business expense the vehicle is registered in the name of the owner or the business enterprise.
+However, If the electric vehicle is used for business purposes, the business needs to report the vehicle as an asset and the loan as a liability.
+In such cases, the business can claim the interest on the loan as a business expense.
+Furthermore, the business owner can also claim depreciation on the electric vehicle as a business expense.
+To qualify for these business expense claims, the registration of a vehicle is to be in the name of the business or business owner.

 Let’s understand with an example